adamstory/plantapp/README.md

   - Store my Heroku credentials in an env file
     - Hide this env file, use gitignore
   - Create a database folder, containing a config.js and index.js file
+  - Use syntax 'process.env' to export values from env file
+  - Inside of index file, create a pool referencing these values defined in config
   - Check scripts - change them to include "node -r dotenv/config your_script.js" so they run dot/env

 #### Creating new table / populating a table in Heroku database